petrosBER/appartements-app/README.md

 # AppartementsApp

-This is a simple SPA build with AngularJS
+This is a simple SPA build with Angular

 ### `Demo`